 Many users are still not comfortable with the changes that come along with the installation and upgrades from Windows 10.
 However, due to a technical defect or any other reason, they might have to turn off or stop Windows 10 upgrade on their systems.
-Mostly, this can happen when you have recently migrated to Windows 10 from other OS and getting forced updates.
+Mostly, this can happen when you have recently migrated to Windows 10 from another OS and getting forced updates.
 Also, users experience the issue right after clicking on Windows 10 upgrade option.
-Here, you will get to learn a few technical fixes to understand how to stop Windows 10 upgrade.
+Here, you will get to learn a few technical fixes to understand how to stop Windows 10 upgrades.

 It will also discuss how to prevent other versions of Windows OS to download Windows 10 upgrade automatically.
 So, if you are experiencing this same Windows error, don’t panic and keep reading this article.

-Things you Need to Remember to Stop Windows 10 Upgrade
+Things You Need to Remember to Stop Windows 10 Upgrade

 Many times, knowing how to stop Windows 10 upgrade can provide relief from the forced installation of automatic updates.
 Also, stopping the upgrade is essential, if you don’t want to switch to Windows 10 from your current OS version.

 Windows 10 was made available to the user as a free upgrade from Windows 7, 8, 8.1 earlier.
 But, after a certain time period, it became a paid upgrade for a majority of users.
 Hence, if you install the OS during that time, then keeping Windows 10 up to date will require additional charges based on the kind of updates.

 Therefore, you can stop Windows 10 upgrade or uninstall the existing version to ignore the updates.